lexibank/dyenindoeuropean/README.md

-# An Indoeuropean Classification: A lexicostatistical experiment
+# CLDF dataset derived from Dyen's "An Indoeuropean Classification: A lexicostatistical experiment" from 1992

 Cite the source dataset as